Do Go On - 536 - FedEx Flight 705

 way imaginable.
 So, remembering that this was in a pre-9-11 world, security checks for staff

 were very limited.
-Right, you're not getting scanned on the way in every day.
+Right.
+You're not getting scanned on the way in every day.
 No. So he just,

 he wandered in and you probably realize there was no guitar in the case.
 And rather than pulling